WheteThunger/MonumentAddons/README.md

   - `RandomRotation` : true/false -- While `true`, entities will spawn with random rotation at this spawn point, instead of following the rotation of the spawn point itself.
   - `RandomRadius`: number -- This number determines how far away entities can spawn from this spawn point.
 The default is `0.0`.
   - `PlayerDetectionRadius`: number -- This number determines how far away players must be, in order for this spawn point to spawn an entity.
 By default, vanilla behavior checks within `2` meters for normal spawn points, or `RandomRadius` + `1` meter for radial spawn points.
 Setting this value to greater than `0` will override the vanilla behavior, allowing you to enlarge or shrink the detection radius.
 While a player is detected within the radius, the spawn point is considered unavailable, so another spawn point within the same spawn group may be selected for spawning an entity.
+- `maspawnpoint delete` (or `maspawnpoint kill`) -- Deletes the spawn point you are aiming at.
+This removes the spawn point from its spawn group.
+You can use `maundo` to restore it.

 Note: `masp` can be used in place of `maspawnpoint`.